View John Wells's Obituary on warrencountyrecord.com and share memories

 |

-John, a welder, was born July 21, 1944, in St. Louis, the son of John Roscoe Wells and wife Virginia Lee.
-He served in the U.S. Air Force.
-John retired from Binkley, Warrenton, after 25 years.
-He loved to go hunting and fishing, and being outdoors working on his cars.
-John was a wonderful husband, father, grandfather, cousin and friend.
-He will be dearly missed by all who knew him.
+Wayne, a factory worker, was born June 30, 1971, in St. Louis, the son of John R. Wells and wife Sarah.
+He enjoyed fishing, hunting, working on cars, different activities and spoiling his nephews.
+Wayne will be dearly missed by all who knew him.

-John is survived by his daughter, Cheryl Wells, Wright City; son, John Wayne Wells, Jonesburg; two brothers, Donald Wells, Montana state, and Douglas Wells, Macon; sister, Carol Wells, Macon; and two grandsons, Diego and Darren.
+He is survived by his sister, Cheryl Wells, Wright City, and nephews, Diego and Darren.

-He was preceded in death by his wife, Sarah Wells; father, John Roscoe Wells; mother, Virginia Lee Wells; two brothers, Kenneth Wells and Larry Wells; and sister, Joyce Scarme.
+Wayne was preceded in death by his father, John R. Wells, and mother, Sarah Wells.

 Services and burial will be private.